Josiah Harmar: Harmar's Defeat

-The Kentucky militia under Hall and McMillian opened fire with everything they had when they both ran into small parties of Indians, instead of using their knives to kill them, thereby alerting the Indians to the American presence.
-At the same time, the militiamen sent out to pursue the Indians who were fleeing down the St. Joseph's river, leaving Wyllys to lead his attack unsupported.
-As the militiamen broke up into small groups to pursue the retreating Indians, in effect McMiillian's command had disintegrated.
-One officer testifying at Harmar's court-martial in 1791 stated the shooting caused Indian women and children to go "flying in all directions" from Kekionga, and stated in his opinion the attack should have been abandoned as it both alerted the Indians and by causing the women and children to flee, ensured the Indians would not stand and fight in the open as they had been hoping.
+The militia under Hall and McMillian panicked and fired on the first Indians they ran into, alerting the Miami to the American presence.
+They then broke rank to pursue fleeing tribesmen down the St. Joseph's River, leaving Wyllys to lead his attack unsupported.
+McMillian and Hall proved unable to control their men.
+One officer testifying at Harmar's court-martial in 1791 stated that the militia's impulsiveness caused Indian women and children to go "flying in all directions" from Kekionga, and stated that in his opinion, Harmar should have called off the attack and retreated while he still had the chance.

-Little Turtle concentrated his main force at a ford in the Maumee River, where they lay waiting to ambush the Americans.
-As the Americans were crossing the Maumee, one American, Private John Smith, later recalled that he saw "the opposite riverbank erupt in sheets of flame.
+Little Turtle concentrated his main force at a ford in the Maumee River, where they set an ambush.
+As the Americans were crossing the Maumee, a survivor of the battle, Private John Smith, later recalled that he saw "the opposite riverbank erupt in sheets of flame.
 Horse and riders were struck down as if by some whirlwind force."
 Soon, the Maumee ran red with American blood, which led Jean Baptiste Richardville, a half-French, half-Miami chief, to later remark that he could have walked against the Maumee dry-footed as the river was clogged with American bodies.
-Major Fontaine of the U.S. cavalry drew his sword and charged forward at the opposite bank, shouting "Stick with me!".
-Upon reaching the banks, all of the Americans were cut down by Indian fire and Fontaine himself was badly wounded.
+Major Fontaine drew his sword and charged forward at the opposite bank, shouting "Stick with me!".
+The Indians simply concentrated their fire on Fontaine's charge, leaving him badly wounded.
 He later bled to death.
-Hearing the shooting, McMillian and his militiamen came up and forded the Maumee, intending to out-flank Little Turtle.
+Hearing the shooting, McMillian led his own men in an attempt to out-flank Little Turtle.
+The chief fell back towards the river, and the militia chased him as his warriors also scattered seemingly in fear.